ZhuochaoZhong/CS767-MIMIC-Term-Project/README.md

 # CS767-MIMIC-Term-Project

-File All_features_EXP would generate All_features_Classification.txt as output File All_features_LOS would generate All_features_Regression.txt as output
+File All_features_EXP.py would generate All_features_Classification.txt as output

+File All_features_LOS.py would generate All_features_Regression.txt as output

 To run the application, use MIMIC_Application.py